You know what they say- sitting is the new smoking. And no under desk treadmill takes this mantra more seriously than the Unsit by InMovement.

 That about does it.

 Under desk treadmills are pretty simple devices- not a ton of fancy features to discuss, it’s really all about the performance specs.

 And when it comes to the specs, I think the Unsit scores very highly.

 I think folks will notice the extra wiggle room and appreciate that they have a lot more freedom to move laterally without running out of space.

 I also like how powerful and quiet the motor is.
 The 2.0 mph speed is on the low side, but realistically, it’s not very doable to go faster than this while working.

 Finally, I love the generous warranty that InMovement offers here.
 It’s a great sign when the manufacturer is willing to back a treadmill with a good warranty- it means they believe it will last.

-Overall, I think the Unsit is one of the best under desk treadmills available.
-If you’re looking to move more during the work day, it’s a great choice.
+Overall, I think the Unsit probably is the best under desk treadmill around at the moment.
+So, if you’re looking to move more during the work day, it’s a great choice.